kittisuw/Kubernetes/local-development/kind/kubernetes-dashboard/README.md

-# How to install ingress-nginx
+# Deploy and Access the Kubernetes Dashboard
 ## Table of contents
   - [Prerequisites](#prerequisites)
   - [Step 4 - Verify that the ingress works](#step-4---verify-that-the-ingress-works)